+Before you can determine how best to navigate tariffs, you need to understand your company's global duty spend or total tariff liability.
 Total tariff liability involves more than calculating the total sum of duties owed to customs authorities; it means understanding your company's exposure to tariffs throughout the entire supply chain.
 This means knowing which products and services are impacted by tariffs and by how much.
 In many cases, companies will learn that there are legal options available to reduce liability, either via methods to reduce duties paid or by making operational changes to their supply chain.

-To help you get up to speed, we've outlined 10 key questions and considerations that retail executives must be able to answer if they are to understand the options available for reducing their exposure as well as effectively plan and execute a customs and international trade strategy.
+To help you get up to speed, we've outlined 10 key questions and considerations that executives must be able to answer if they are to understand the options available for reducing their exposure as well as effectively plan and execute a customs and international trade strategy.

-Who oversees customs and trade planning and compliance within your organization?
+1. Who oversees customs and trade planning and compliance within your organization?

 Most companies have a freight forwarder and customs broker that handles their customs and trade planning and compliance.
-The latest round of tariffs has made most impacted companies realize that this is not a sustainable model if they are to adjust enterprise operational planning to reduce long-term tariff exposure.
-Retailers need to have internal stakeholders who understand and drive their customs and trade strategies and compliance if they are to respond quickly and efficiently to new tariffs.
+The tariffs enacted in the first half of 2019 has made most impacted companies realize that this is not a sustainable model if they are to adjust enterprise operational planning to reduce long-term tariff exposure.
+Companies need to have internal stakeholders who understand and drive their customs and trade strategies and compliance if they are to respond quickly and efficiently to new tariffs.